 Curricular Practical Training (CPT) Certification Form Step-by-Step Checklist

-Eligibility Requirements: To be eligible for Curricular Practical Training (CPT), you must:
+You may be eligible for Curricular Practical Training (CPT) if you:

-- Have a written job offer (relevant to your field of study) in hand
+Have a job offer for a job directly related to your major field of study

-Check List: Assuming you can answer yes to all of the requirements above, follow the steps listed below to complete your CPT form.
+Assuming you can answer yes to all of the requirements above, follow the steps listed below to complete your CPT form when you have accepted an internship/co-op position:

-- Student: ISS will contact you when your new I-20 is ready to be picked up in Schleman Hall.
+- Step 7: Receive your I-20 from ISS - ISS will contact you via email after your I-20 has been created and is ready to be picked up.

 Once all documents are submitted, the approval process may take up to 5 working days.
 Remember you cannot start your employment until the start date listed on your CPT Form.